mahendraKumara/CSS-Guide-for-Beginners/Images/readme.md

-This folder contains the image files for this whole project
+This folder contains the all image files for this project